influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 A healthy cluster requires that every meta node can communicate with every other meta node.

-## Step 2: Set up, Configure, and Start the Meta Services
+## Step 2: Set up, configure, and start the meta services

 Perform the following steps on each meta server.

-### I. Download and Install the Meta Service
+### I. Download and install the meta service

 #### Ubuntu & Debian (64-bit)
 ```